One of the easiest ways to invest in your eCommerce marketing strategy is to use content marketing.

 Content can't be read if it isn't published.
 Publish the content on the main channel you wrote it for, but also look at creating posts or assets for other channels.
 These can highlight your new piece and drive users from those channels to your content.
 This is a great way to build off page SEO for eCommerce and attract as many prospects as possible.

 Once your content is live, you'll need to track various eCommerce KPIs to determine its effectiveness.
 Focus on metrics like traffic, leads, conversion rate, and engagement.
 Essentially, you'll need to establish what kind of return on investment you want from your pieces.
-With this data, you can adjust the content to improve importance and determine new content to write to continue growing your online presence.
+With this data, you can adjust the content to improve importance and determine new content to write to continue growing your online presence and make more DTC or wholesale sales.

 SEO Content for eCommerce